 - If papers are packed loosely, it’s likely closer to 150 pages per inch, meaning every 13”-16” of shelf space is roughly equal to 1 box of paper

 - If papers are packed tightly it will be closer to 200 pages, meaning every 10”-12” of shelf space is roughly equal to 1 box of paper

 Other Cost Factors

-There are several other factors, and understanding each will help with organizing your plan and getting the best price for the project.
+There are several factors to consider, and understanding each will help with organizing your plan to get the best price for the project.

 Single or Double-Sided